-The City of Saint-Lambert hopes to contribute to the development of a healthy living environment for everyone that will lead to an enhanced sense of belonging and allow each person to actively take part in society.
+The Ville de Saint-Lambert hopes to contribute to the development of a healthy living environment for everyone that will lead to an enhanced sense of belonging and allow each person to actively take part in society.
+From year to year, the municipal administration continues to work on its objective to gradually eliminate barriers faced by people with disabilities.

 To this end, every year the City produces an action plan concerning people with disabilities.
 It identifies obstacles that affect the quality of life of residents with impairments and prescribes corrective measures to put in place to attenuate disabling situations.